Practice targeted AMC-style multiple-choice questions on vomiting.

 A 65-year-old male presents with groin pain and vomiting.
 The provided image was taken.
 What is the most appropriate next step in management?

-A 6-week-old male presents with persistent non-bilious vomiting after feeding.
-He appears hungry and has lost weight since birth.
-Examination reveals visible peristaltic waves across the abdomen.
-An abdominal ultrasound is performed, as shown.
-What is the most likely acid-base disturbance seen in this patient?
+A 4-week-old male presents with persistent non-bilious vomiting after feeding.
+He is mildly dehydrated, but otherwise active.
+An ultrasound is performed, as shown.
+What is the MOST likely acid-base disturbance?

 A 72-year-old male presents with vomiting and abdominal pain.
 An abdominal X-ray is performed.
 What is the MOST likely underlying cause?